poole/lanyon/about.md

 Hi, I'm Hunter, a mediocre developer hacking away at hard problems.
 I write a lot of JavaScript, bash, markdown, and - lately - Go.

-Whenever I figure something out, I note it down for future-me.
+Whenever I figure something out, I take a note for future-me.
-I've also started publishing those notes here.
+I've started publishing those notes here.

 Have questions or ideas?
 Get in touch: